famousketchup/dotfiles/README.md

 experience on any Linux machine utilizing [Chezmoi](https://chezmoi.io), the dotfile manager. \
 \> `zsh`, `tmux`, `i3wm`, `polybar`, `neovim`, `gtk3`, `urxvt` < \
 \
-*This automated setup is currently tested only on Arch-based machines.* \
+*At the moment, this automated setup has only been tested on `Arch`-based machines.* \
-In case dotfiles will be used by at least several users, I'll consider making it more universal. 🙃
+Should these dotfiles be utilized by at least a few users, I will consider expanding its applicability. 🙃

 ![GitHub Release](https://img.shields.io/github/v/release/dmitriy-korotayev/dotfiles)
 ![Python Version](https://img.shields.io/badge/python-3.6+-blue.svg?style=flat-square)